themetaphysicist/transformer/README.md

 # transformer
-Implementation of State of the Art Transformer Architecture in JAX
+Implementation of State of the Art Transformer Architecture and its variants in JAX